Mint-made errors: Die defects: cracks, breaks, and chips

-Dies can crack during use producing jaggeds, raised lines on the surface of subsequently struck coins.
+Dies can crack during use, producing jagged, raised lines on the surface of subsequently struck coins.
 In U.S. coinage, many Morgan dollar coins show slight die cracks.
 Dies with cracks, especially those with cracks near the edge, sometimes break.
 The broken piece may be retained in position or fall away.
 Die cracks and retained die breaks can be difficult to distinguish.
-Retained die breaks cross the coin's face from rim to rim with the area to one side of the break being slightly higher than the other.
+Retained die breaks cross the coin's face from rim to rim, with the area to one side of the break being slightly higher than the other.
 Coins struck after the break falls away have a raised, rounded, unstruck area along the edge.
 These coins are known to collectors as cuds.
 Sometimes, an area of a die will chip out of the center.
 These so-called die chips also appear as raised, rounded, unstruck areas on subsequently struck coins.